 Attendance expectations: Attendance in lecture and lab/recitation is mandatory.
-I will exercise my discretion to drop you from the course after 2 unexcused absences, without notice; likewise, any student who misses the first two lectures of the term will be dropped.
-If you must miss a lecture or lab, email me ASAP in order to avoid an unexcused absence.
+I will exercise my discretion to drop you from the course after 2 unexcused absences, without notice.
+Additionally, any student who misses the first two lectures of the term or has not completed any assignments in Connect by the end of the second week will be dropped.
+If you must miss a lecture or lab, email me ASAP in order in order to get your absence excused and discuss when you will turn in any allowable assignments.
 Lectures and labs will begin promptly; late arrival or leaving early is disrespectful of your classmates.
 In special cases, please discuss this with me.